geotim90/Nevini/README.md

 By default, only the `core` and `guild` modules are active.
 Other modules can be activated with the `module add` command.
 Each module has its own documentation in the docs folder of the repository.
+A more accessible version of the documentation is available under [nevini.de](https://nevini.de/).

 ## Permissions